Monday, March 13, 2017

 |Photo by Ricardo Gomez Angel|

 It's Ash Wednesday, the day on the liturgical calendar when we begin the season of Lent.
 Lent commemorates Jesus' 40 days of fasting in the wilderness, and on Ash Wednesday, the church encourages us to remember that we are dust and to dust we shall return.
 It's a time for self-examination and repentance.
 Of course, we are called to do these things daily, but I think we believe that in Lent we are supposed to repent... harder.
 Instead, what I feel today is relief and thankfulness to be mere dust.
 It means that I can give up the burden of saving the world and saving me and trust that God is doing both of those things.
-It's always beneficial to engage in examination and repentance, but the great thing is that the examined life can become the unburdened life.
-I appreciate the liturgical calendar and the rhythm it can supply to worship, but I also think we need to guard against allowing the culture of an institution to suggest extra-biblical practices that seem to be more dark and heavy than light.
+The great thing is that the examined life can become the unburdened life, if you're healthy about it.
+But for some, the call to self-examination can result in self-blame and a failure to truly experience the joy of being forgiven.
+While I appreciate the liturgical calendar and the rhythm it can supply to worship, I also think we need to guard against allowing the culture of an institution to suggest extra-biblical practices that seem to be more dark and heavy than light.
+If we're not careful, lent and Ash Wed observance can make us turn in on ourselves and try to repent harder than is necessary.

-I'm attending a spiritual formation class that has been like manna from heaven.
+The pressure to participate in church programs can result in a sort of scrupulosity, too.
+I have in the past felt a duty to participate in as much as my time would allow.
+I've cut back.
+WAY back.
+Right now, I'm attending only one thing - a spiritual formation class that has been like manna from heaven.
 We have great discussions, and yesterday we talked about the difference between doing "great things for God" versus simply living fully into every moment being fully ourselves as God created us and sharing the gifts of the Spirit's fruits - love, joy, patience, goodness, kindness, self-control, etc. These are greater gifts than any earthly skill or talent.
 We talked about the ripple effect something as small as a smile can have - the ministry of welcome and love to those we encounter.
 We talked about Jesus' lack of an agenda or program.
-He had no schedule like this: 9:00 am - Woman at the well.
-1:00 - Take on some Pharisees.
-3:00 - start a ministry to the leper colony.
+He had no schedule like this: 9:00 am: Woman at the well.
+1:00: Take on some Pharisees.
+3:00: start a ministry to the leper colony.
 Instead, God incarnate walked through life ready to encounter whatever came his way.
 I'm not knocking ministry or relief programs.
 They do good work.
-I'm just giving up the idea that programs and agendas are a necessary burden.
+I'm just giving up the idea that I have to adopt an agenda or join a program out of duty.
+God will put in front of me what he wants me to do in his time.
+I don't have to get ahead of him.

 It's easy to elevate the value of the program or the institution and fail to embrace the wildness of the Spirit.
 Today, I could easily allow the cultural and institutional weight of Lent to weigh me down.
 But, I don't feel heavy today.
 I feel light.
 I don't feel dark.
 I feel light.
 I think it's appropriate.
 So does this poet.